Skip to main content

 • humor

-757 mentions Positive Neutral Negative
+1,515 mentions Positive Neutral Negative

 • “Characters will frequently call each other out for straying too far, hogging ammo and healing items unnecessarily and so forth with a variety of both serious and hilarious voice lines.”

-• “The dialogue is funny and the character progression is open-ended.”
+• “The dialogue is funny and the character progression is open ended.”

 • “All the other dialogue is filler and not funny; it doesn't have to be humorous, just something creative, saying a lot of things without saying anything.”

-• “While that's just a minor thing, it's really annoying and weird; it's not funny and doesn't offer the game anything other than to remind you that perhaps the devs don't take the universe all that seriously; which is an issue because 40k breaks down entirely if you 'wink-wink, nudge-nudge' while looking straight into the camera; the universe taking itself so seriously is what makes 40k fun, exciting, and beloved.”
+• “While that's just a minor thing, it's really annoying and weird; it's not funny and doesn't offer the game anything other than to remind you that perhaps the devs don't take the universe all that seriously.
+This is an issue because 40k breaks down entirely if you 'wink-wink, nudge-nudge' while looking straight into the camera; the universe taking itself so seriously is what makes 40k fun, exciting, and beloved.”

 • replayability

-621 mentions Positive Neutral Negative
+1,244 mentions Positive Neutral Negative

 • “It has a satisfying gameplay loop that ensures replayability, a wonderful soundtrack and audio design, a wide variety of weapons and builds to try out with each class, and witty dialogue between player characters that gives a nice touch of personality to the game.”